Cossington, Turramurra: Turramurra

 The construction of the railway brought immediate progress.
 In 1881 the population was only 142, by 1891 it was 788 and in 1901 1,306.

 There was no electricity until 1927, water was piped from Wahroonga Reservoir and the outside loos were regularly emptied by the nightwatchman.
 The gaslights were lit each evening by the gaslighter.
 Those with very large properties kept cows for instant milk supply.
 Many dairies were established and the milkman delivered twice a day.
 By 1920 fruit fly put an end to all commercial growing of fruit on the North Shore and the land were converted into Chinese gardens.

-Ku-Ring-ai Avenue
+Ku-rin-gai Avenue

 The most expensive subdivision, of lots of 10 acre or more available, is the portion around Ku-ring-gai Avenue and Boomerang Street and a number of houses listed in the Sands Directory of 1903 are found here.
 Shops appeared from 1912 and Chinese gardens, that disappeared after World War II.

 Ku-ring-gai Avenue was owned by a few prominent people.
 Thomas Cosh, the architect designed and built a number of houses here, possibly as a speculative builder and developer, and lived in a few of them before selling on, including: